 Why defaults are dangerous

-Attackers still scan for default usernames and passwords — the Mirai botnet famously exploited common IoT defaults to build a massive attack army.
-Your smart fridge is an easy target if it ships with “admin/admin” or ties into a family account you use everywhere.
-You can stop most opportunistic attacks by taking three immediate actions: change defaults, use strong unique passphrases, and enable multi-factor authentication (MFA) where available.
+Attackers still scan for default usernames and passwords — the Mirai botnet famously exploited common IoT defaults to build a massive attack network.
+Your fridge is an easy target if it ships with “admin/admin” or ties into a family account you reuse elsewhere.
+Three immediate actions stop most opportunistic attacks: change all defaults, use strong unique passphrases, and enable multi-factor authentication where available.

 Step-by-step: access the admin interface and change credentials